Tourmi/Retro-ML/Games/Retro_ML.StreetFighter2Turbo/README.md

   * The amount of points depends on the time of the fight and the HP delta between the AI and the enemy.
 * **End Round**
   * Points to attribute depending on the outcome of a round.
 Also influenced by a different multiplier for every outcome (Win, Lose, Draw)
-    * Specific multipliers for distance traveled in the respective directions.
-These are multiplied with the objective's multiplier.
 * **Stopped Fighting**
   * Stops the current fight if the AI has not hit the enemy for a specific amount of frames.
-Used to speed up the training since we want the ai to be on the offensive the most he can.
+Used to speed up training by skipping AIs that don't fight.

 ### Neural Configuration